rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 `> flush privileges;`

-**Privileges / grants / permissions:**
+### Privileges, grants, and permissions commands

-The following commands will allow you to access privileges-related information on MySQL:
+The following commands enable you to access privileges-related information on MySQL:

 **Show user permissions:**